-Alpha lipoic acid is another liver cleanser.
+Alpha-lipoic acid is another liver cleanser.
 It can help increase the levels of glutathione in the body, which is an enzyme that can help to remove heavy metals from the body.
-Taking internally it can also help to regenerate other antioxidants like vitamin C. Used externally, the enzyme works as an antioxidant as well and can reduce redness and puffiness.
+Taking internally it can also help to regenerate alongside other antioxidants like vitamin C. Used externally, the enzyme works as an antioxidant as well and can reduce redness and puffiness.

 Silica is used in the body to help produce collagen, as well as acts as an anti-inflammatory.
 The trace element (which is also naturally found in the body), can help create the bonds between protein molecules.
 That in turn allows the skin to retain moisture and heal more quickly.

 Chlorella is a green supplement that comes from green algae.
 It can help reduce stressors in the body, as well as balance the hormones.
 It’s also known to help pull toxins from the body and keep them moving on out, which leads to, of course, healthier-looking skin.

 Flaxseed is a great anti-oxidant as well as a good source of omega-3 fatty acids and lignans.
 For those who don’t like to get their omega’s from fish sources, flax is a good alternative.